Aliases for STARD5 Gene

 GeneCards Summary for STARD5 Gene

 STARD5 (StAR Related Lipid Transfer Domain Containing 5) is a Protein Coding gene.
-Among its related pathways are Metabolism of steroid hormones and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Synthesis of bile acids and bile salts.
+Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Synthesis of bile acids and bile salts.
 Gene Ontology (GO) annotations related to this gene include lipid binding and bile acid binding.
 An important paralog of this gene is STARD6.

 UniProtKB/Swiss-Prot Summary for STARD5 Gene